frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Development-Guide/Development-Hints.md

 If you need additional backend handling of HTTP requests, you will need to add handlers to the actual source code.
 The file you are interested in is `ExpressLRS/src/lib/WIFI/devWIFI.cpp`.
 The firmware uses the `ESPAsyncWebServer` library extensively.
 If you know how to use this library then you will have the skills to add backend functionality, it's documentation is here: https://github.com/me-no-dev/ESPAsyncWebServer

 If you do not want to add code to `devWIFI.cpp` itself, then write functions that can take the `server` object as a parameter and add the handlers to that object.

+## Git Repo Branches

+The branch `shrew-dev` is the actively work-in-progress branch.
+The code is not considered released and is likely not bug-free.

+The branch `shrew` is a release branch.
+All the firmware being distributed or preloaded will come from this branch.

+Once in a while, you probably want to update your own branch to be in-sync with my `shrew` branch.
+To do so:

+ 1. make a temporary branch: `git checkout -b temp-branch upstream/shrew`
+ 2. go back to your own branch: `git checkout your-branch-name`
+ 3. perform merge: `git merge temp-branch`
+ 4. resolve any merge conflicts
+ 5. delete temporary branch: `git branch -d temp-branch`

+To sync with a particular version tag, go through these steps (example uses the tag `3.5.0` from the parent ExpressLRS repo):

+ 1. update local tags metadata: `git fetch upstream --tags`
+ 2. make a temporary branch: `git checkout -b temp-branch 3.5.0`
+ 3. go back to your own branch: `git checkout your-branch-name`
+ 4. perform merge: `git merge temp-branch`
+ 5. resolve any merge conflicts
+ 6. delete temporary branch: `git branch -d temp-branch`